Optimal policies for Bayesian olfactory search in turbulent flows: Results

 The discount factor is a very important hyperparameter and we find values in the range $0.95\ge\gamma\ge0.99$ work best.
 In the environment with $\bar{S}=0.25$, we set $\gamma=0.96,$ and in the other two cases we set $\gamma=0.98$.
 Further optimization may be possible but is not the goal of this study.
 For additional details on $\gamma$ dependence, as well as other convergence properties of Perseus, refer to the Appendix.

 The main results are summarized in Fig.~\ref{fig:overall}, where the performance of all policies are tested on both individual starting points and an ensemble of starting points.
 The individual points are Problems P1-P4 represent starting from the single points $(25,-4),(35,-4),(45,-4)$ and $(45,-4)$, where the coordinates are relative to the source and given in units of the grid-spacing.
 Performance is measured by the excess arrival time $\langle \tilde T\rangle \equiv \langle T \rangle - \langle T_{\rm MDP} \rangle,$ which we then normalize by the minimum time $\langle T_{\rm MDP} \rangle.$ For the single-point problems, we exclude ``failed'' trials with $T\ge 10000$ from the mean (in no case, except for QMDP when $\bar{S}=0.25$ or $\bar{S}=25$, was the failure rate significant), whereas, for the ensembles, we include the case $T\ge 1000$ (which all are registered as 1000 due to the time limited imposed).
+Anecdotally, failures are usually due to the agent somehow becoming trapped, and seem to be correlated with extremely rare events, i.e.\ when the agent makes a detection in a region where the likelihood is very low.

 We see that Perseus clearly outperforms all tested heuristics, and that the best-performing heuristic depends strongly on the emission rate, making it difficult to select \emph{a priori} an optimal baseline.
 We can also conclude that space-aware infotaxis is a strictly better policy than its ``vanilla'' counterpart, that QMDP is inferior except when the emission rate is large, and that Thompson sampling performs best with a persistence time $\tau>1$ and when the emission rate is small.
+We briefly remark that in certain cases, especially when $\bar{S}=25,$ the normalized mean arrival time decreases with starting distance from the source.
+This is not a contradiction, and simply means that the excess arrival time is increasing sublinearly with distance.